One week in August

 I parked at the roadside car part below Tarn Hows and climbed the little fell, making it to the top just after 5pm.
 There were a few breaks in the cloud, which at one point illuminated the summit at Black Fell, but for the most part it remained cloudy.
 I stayed at the top for around an hour, looking for compositions but found nothing I was happy with.
 Despite this, I determined to give myself more time for photography in the future.

 On my last day of this trip, the lovely sunny weather of earlier in the week was a distant memory.
 Although the fell tops were almost clear, the cloud was thick and low.
 I checked out of YMCA Lakeside and drove to Grasmere, parking at the small car park in the centre of the village.
 Despite this being a bank holiday Monday, there were very few people about.
-It didn’t feel like August, it felt like the end of the summer, there was a slight chill in the air as I walked up towards Silver How.
+It didn’t feel like August, it felt like the end of the summer and the beginning Autumn, there was a slight chill in the air as I walked up towards Silver How.

 I arrived at Silver How around ten thirty, admired the lovely view down to Grasmere Lake and then headed of into the unknowable wilderness in the direction of Blea Rigg.
 This whole tract of land is hummocky with very few identifiable landmarks.
 I once became lost here in the early days of my Wainwright odyssey.